Overview of visual UI testing

 This process is illustrated in the diagram below and the description that follows it.

 First you write a test script that exercises your UI.
-For example, you simulate 3 UI states, after setting up each UI state you trigger a visual UI test.
+For example, you simulate 3 UI states and for each UI state execute a Checkpoint.

 Then you run the test for the 1st time.